Harshith-GL/visualization/README.md

 - RColorBrewer

 ## PLOTS
-This visualisation projects contains _ plots and 2 Animated plots:
+This visualisation projects contains 9 plots,2 Animated plots and 1 map plot:

 ### Number of Athletes participated,Nations participated and Events occured over the time period